JaeWoongHam/WorkSamples/README.md

 For demonstration or employment purposes only.
 Please find my compiled list of projects below:

 1) NLP Project with IBM (Done in R and Python) <br />
 Built an API encased in R package that entailed multiple functions that utilize Consumer Financial Bureau Complaint Database API endpoints to draw data and provide actionable insights.
-Data was preprocessed by fixing geographical data, remapping classification, and tackling missing or incomplete data. <br />
+Data was preprocessed by fixing geographical data, remapping classification, and tackling missing or incomplete data.
 Developed NLP models to conduct sentiment analysis, and implemented predictive analytics to forecast future consumer complaints based on historical patterns.
 All features were embedded and published in a R Shiny App.
 It also includes a scoring mechanism based on urgency to deliver greater business value. <br />
 https://github.com/JaeWoongHam/WorkSamples/tree/master/API_R_Package

 2) HDB Resale Value Prediction (Done in Python) <br />